harshit012/Web_Services_Framework/README.md

 ```
 The class ABCD requires application scope.
 For that, the user has to declare a field of type ApplicationScope along with the setter method as shown in the above code.
 Whenever there is a request arrived for sam, then before the invocation of sam service the setApplicationScope method got invoked.

-Similarly, The code can be written for RequestScope & SessionScope

 Note: All this three class are in package : com.thinking.machines.webrock.pojo.*;

 There is also a alternative approach to write that code.
 Instead of applying the InjectApplicationScope on that class you can simply introduce one more parameter in sam method of type Application Scope, As shown below in code.